Program The Ah Capacity

 500Ah Battery = <14.4V+ and >5.0A

 By using a known-full manual re-set you are not guessing when your battery is full, you know when they are full.
-Resetting a your Ah counter to known-full regularly helps keep it in better synchronization with your bank.
+Resetting your Ah counter to known-full regularly, especially after a few PSOC cycles, helps keep it in better synchronization with your bank for SOC predictions.

 How Did I Arrive At All This?